MelanieAllardMorin/modelity-frontend/README.md

 ## Run in failure mode

-Stop the app, chnage `failureMode` in the file environments/environment.ts.
+Stop the app, change `failureMode` to `true` in the file environments/environment.ts.
 Restart the app.
 Itinerary computing must now fail with an error displayed (endpoint does not really exist):
 ![image](https://github.com/user-attachments/assets/1b808359-b608-44c8-b10b-b79b83c18345)

 ## Run unit tests